-Learn how to make an art journal for about $1, with this classroom tested system.
-All you need are book rings (25¢), drawing paper (75¢) and some recycled cardboard.
+Below you’ll find an easy instructions for how to make an art journal for about $1.
+This classroom tested system needs two book rings (25¢), drawing paper (75¢) and some old cardboard (free!).

 There’s a reason why artists have collected their art in journals for hundreds of years.
 Who wouldn’t opt to have all their personal work in one spot?
 To be able to flip back to see what they did before, and maybe keep things they are still working on?

 As a teacher to an elementary school of 800 students, I struggled with this wish for years.
 Every option I found was either too expensive or too inflexible or too time consuming to put together.
 That is, until I discovered a two-hole punch at my local Staples store.

 Some experimenting led to this 6″ x 9″ art journal system that worked so well, I adopted it for all my 2nd through 5th graders for quite a few years.

 A few benefits of the Recycled Art Journal System

 - Save money.
 You only need two book rings per student, and 9″ x 12″ art paper cut in half.
 The covers are free if you recycle by having students bring in old boxes.